Generalized Springer Theory for D-modules on a Reductive Lie Algebra: -modules

 Note that if $K$ is connected, then $K$-equivariance is actually a \emph{condition}: the $K$-action (when it exists) is determined by $\mu^\ast$.
 Thus $\bM(U)^K$ embeds as a full subcategory of $\bM(U)$ in that case.

-It turns out that the ``correct'' definition of $\bD(U)^K$ is \emph{not} as the derived category of $\bM(U)^K$ in general.
-Consider the corresponding \v{C}ech simplicial object

-Taking categories of $D$-modules and using the functor $f^\circ$ for each structure map, gives a cosimplicial object $\bD\left(\check C_\bullet(U/X)\right)$of $\DGCat$.
-The totalization (i.e. limit) of the diagram $\bD\left(\check C_\bullet(U/X)\right)$ is (by definition) the equivariant derived category of $D$-modules on $X = U/K$, denoted $\bD(U)^K$, or $\bD(X)$ (for this definition, it is necessary to work with stable $\infty$-categories rather than triangulated categories).
-This is a stable presentable $\infty$-category which carries a $t$-structure, whose heart is $\bM(X)$.
+It turns out that the ``correct'' definition of $\bD(X) = \bD(U)^K$ does not agree with the derived category of $\bM(X)$ in general.
+Definitions and properties of the equivariant derived category $\bD(X)$ (in varying degrees of generality) can be found in \cite{beilinson_quantization_,ben-zvi_character_2009,gaitsgory_study_2017}.\footnote{One approach is to use the theory of stable $\infty$-categories (developed by Lurie in \cite{lurie_stable_2006,lurie_higher_2011}), which can be thought of as an enhancement of theory of triangulated categories (the homotopy category of a stable $\infty$-category is a triangulated category).
+In this enhanced setting, $\bD(X)$ can be defined as the limit (in some appropriate $\infty$-category of stable $\infty$-categories) of the cosimplicial diagram of categories obtained from the \v{C}ech simplicial object associated to the cover $U\to X$ (this is a homotopical formulation of the notion of descent).
+In this paper we will not need to consider the $\infty$-categorical enhancements, only their underlying triangulated category.} This is a triangulated category which carries a $t$-structure, whose heart is $\bM(X)$.
 The subcategory $\bD^b_{coh}(X)$ consists of complexes with finitely many non-zero cohomology groups, each of which are coherent (as $D$-modules on $Y$).
 The category $\bD(X)$ is compactly generated and the subcategory $\bD_{com}(X)$ of compact objects is contained in $\bD^b_{coh}(X)$ (these subcategories agree when $X$ is a scheme, but may differ if $X$ is a stack).

-\begin{remark} Unpacking the definition in the special case when $U=pt$ is a single point (i.e. $X=pt/K$ is the classifying stack), gives the following: $\bD(pt/K) \simeq C_\ast(K)-\dgmod$, where $C_\ast(K)$ is the dg-group algebra of chains on $K$.
-In particular, if $K\simeq (\C^\times)^n$ is a torus, then $C_\ast(K)$ is quasi-isomorphic to the formal dg-algebra $\Lambda_\fk = \Sym(\fk[1])$ (note that a symmetric algebra on a dg-vector space in odd degree is really an exterior algebra).
-At the other extreme, if the neutral component $K^\circ$ is unipotent (thus contractible), then $C_\ast(K)$ is quasi-isomorphic to the group algebra $\C[\pi_0(K)]$. \end{remark}